RudraPramanik/assesment/readme.md

 First dwonload the repository. then go to root directory of the project and in terminal run:

- NPM install
+ npm install

  after installing all dependancy run:

- Npx expo start
+ npx expo start

  (Make sure you have node installed in your machine)